 - Liver failure.
 Happens in less than 1% and this usually affects people who are:

 - Already have another type of liver disease

 - Have a weakened immune system

-If your doctor feels your liver isn’t working well, she may admit you to the hospital to keep an eye on how well your liver is working.
+If your doctor feels your liver isn’t working well, they may admit you to the hospital to keep an eye on how well your liver is working.
 In severe cases, you might need to have a liver transplant.

 Prognosis for Hepatitis A

 Most people get better within 2 months.
 There are usually no long-term effects.
 After you recover, you’ll be immune for the rest of your life.